Inspirational elderly figures in the media

 He is perhaps best known for ‘The Life Series’, a collection of productions that culminated in a survey of all life on our planet.
 Attenborough also narrated every one of the 352 episodes of Wildlife on One, a BBC One series that featured from 1977 until 2005.

 While most 89-year-olds like nothing more than relaxing, Fauja Singh thought it would be the perfect time to start marathon running as a means to battle depression following the death of his wife and eldest daughter.
 He is the record holder for the fastest 90-plus marathon runner, completing 2003’s Toronto Waterfront Marathon in just 5 hours and 40 minutes when he was 92.
-Fortunately for Mr Singh and other people who are hoping to stay independent and active in later life, walk in baths from Handicare are perfect for soothing aching muscles and for easy bathing after any physical activity.
+Fortunately for Mr Singh and other people who are hoping to stay independent and active in later life, walk in showers and baths from Handicare are perfect for soothing aching muscles and for easy bathing after any physical activity.

 He is also the World-record holder in his age bracket, completing the London Marathon in six hours and two minutes in 2003.
 While he retired from competitive running last year aged 103, Singh has said that he will continue running for his health and to raise money for charity.